Menu

 Benefits of GRM

-• The gross rent multiplier useful screening tool for those who are looking at multiple properties
+• It is a useful screening tool for those who are looking to identify promising properties from a large pool of options.

 Disadvantages of GRM

-• The gross rent multiplier does not consider the operating expenses of a property.
-This means that additional costs such as general repairs and maintenance will not be factored into the calculation, and this can make a property seem more valuable than it is
+• It does not consider a property’s operating expenses, meaning that additional costs like general repairs and maintenance are not factored into the calculation, making the property seem more valuable than it is.

-• The gross rent multiplier does not consider vacancy rates, property taxes, or insurance
+• It does not consider vacancy rates, property taxes, or insurance.

-• It is incorrectly used to measure the time it would take to pay off a building
+• It is sometimes used incorrectly to measure the time it would take to pay off the property.

 How to Use GRM